Guilouz/Creality-Helper-Script-Wiki/docs/helper-script/guppyflo.md

 - There you will see the connected devices and their respective IP addresses:

-    1. guppyflo :fontawesome-solid-arrow-right-long: Your printer
+    1. guppyflo → Your printer
     2. IP address assigned to your printer
     3. The devices you have connected to Tailscale (here my mobile phone)
     4. The IP addresses assigned to the devices you have connected